inkstitch/inkstitch/collections/_tutorial/en/multicolor_satin.md

 This is particularly useful when one want several copies of an object that uses random parameters to be in fact perfectly identical.
 Give them the same random seed value and they will be identical.

-If we repeat the first example but this time give all three columns random seeds the same value, here is what we obtain:
+If we repeat the first example but this time give all three columns the same random seed value, we get:
 ![random increase_same_seeds](/assets/images/tutorials/multicolor_satin/random_increase_same_seed.png)

 Now when we superimpose the three columns, we see that there is a perfect superposition of the borders.